 Before sod even gets to your lawn, it has a long journey.
 Grown from seed on sod farms, the turf grass is fertilized, watered, and nurtured through up to two years of life.
 As a result, the turf grass is uniform, healthy, and vibrantly green.
 Sod looks like it belongs on a golf course, and with good reason: Sod is a popular choice for country clubs that want high-quality performance grass that can withstand heavy use.

 Even though turf grass is strong and healthy, you must still plant it at the right time of year so the grass can transition and thrive in its new location.
 Planting sod is just like planting trees or flowers.
 There is an adjustment period while the sod gets used to its new location, sun exposure, and watering schedule.
-Placing an additional demand on sod by installing it in the summer — when Kentucky temperatures are at their highest — could kill the sod.
+Placing an additional demand on sod by installing it in the summer — when temperatures are at their highest — could kill the sod.
 Watering sod in the summer more will prevent death by dehydration, but could invite disease that discolors the grass.

-For this reason, late summer or early fall is the best time of year to plant sod in Kentucky.
+For this reason, late summer or early fall is the best time of year to plant sod.
 Temperatures have cooled from summer highs, and there is still enough time for the sod to become established before winter comes.
 When spring arrives, the sod will be established, strong, and verdant.
 Sod can also be installed successfully in the late spring, so that it can make the transition before the heat of summer.

 How to Prepare to Lay Sod